 It’s not always easy to get an appointment with a GP for routine blood tests which is why we now offer blood screening at Health Food and More.
 Our Medical Herbalists will often recommend blood tests following a consultation and being able to offer a service in house is convenient for our clients, especially if trying to fit appointments around a busy life.
 These tests are not intended to substitute treatment from your GP, but offer you the potential to make informed decisions about your health.
 Should you wish to find out more please ask a member of staff for further information.
-At the present time we offer these tests using a finger prick blood sample (great for those who are needle phobic).
-Over the coming months we plan to expand the tests offered and to offer a full venepuncture service.
 Should you be looking for a test that we haven’t listed please ask as this may be available from us as we have access to the majority of tests from Medichecks.
 We charge their full rrp plus a £17.50 phlebotomy fee.
 We also offer a blood draw service for your own private blood tests that you have ordered independently, this costs £25.

 Entry Level Blood Test

 This test measures important health markers that may be helpful in detecting health problems before symptoms arise.
 It includes tests for liver and kidney function, diabetes, total cholesterol screening, calcium levels, uric acid levels for gout and iron status.
 Finger prick blood test.
 Results are usually available within 5 –7 days.

 This test consists of a blood test and urine test to help determine whether bone turnover is within normal margins.
 It will not diagnose osteoporosis, but is a useful screening tool to indicate increased risk of bone fracture and can also be used to monitor treatments for bone health.
 Finger prick blood test and urine test.
 Results are usually available within 5 -7 days.

 This is the primary test for coeliac test used by GPs as the first step in diagnosis.
 It is important to sustain gluten in the diet for 6 weeks prior to testing to establish clear levels of this antibody.
 Results are usually available within 7 -10 days.